soracom/multus-multivpc-cni/README.md

   Inspired by the AWS sample project [aws-samples/eks-automated-ipmgmt-multus-pods](https://github.com/aws-samples/eks-automated-ipmgmt-multus-pods), this design moves all ENI lifecycle operations into a node-scoped DaemonSet (`multivpc-eni-agent`) rather than spawning per-Pod sidecar helpers.
-  By centralizing AWS API interactions, it achieves more predictable rate-limit behavior, higher reliability, better auditability, and unified operational visibility—while eliminating the operational overhead of Pod-level AWS components.
+  By centralizing AWS API interactions, it achieves more predictable rate-limit behavior, higher reliability, better auditability, and unified operational visibility — while eliminating the operational overhead of Pod-level AWS components.

 - **Profile-driven network selection:**
   Define subnet and security group mappings through Helm values as reusable network profiles.